aroberge/friendly-traceback-docs/docs/source/tracebacks_en_3.9.rst

     Traceback (most recent call last):
-      File "TESTS:\runtime\test_type_error.py", line 311, in test_type_error10
+      File "TESTS:\runtime\test_type_error.py", line 298, in test_type_error10
         b < a
     TypeError: '<' not supported between instances of 'int' and 'str'

-    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by tring to do an operation not allowed on a given type of object.
+    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by trying to do an operation not allowed on a given type of object.

         You tried to do an order comparison (<) between two incompatible types of objects:
         an integer (`int`) and a string (`str`)

-    Exception raised on line 311 of file TESTS:\runtime\test_type_error.py.
+    Exception raised on line 298 of file TESTS:\runtime\test_type_error.py.

-       309:         a = "a"
+       296:         a = "a"
-       310:         b = 42
+       297:         b = 42
-    -->311:         b < a
+    -->298:         b < a
-       312:     except Exception as e:
+       299:     except Exception as e:

             b: 42
             a: 'a'